Giving credit, where credit is due

 This is a common-sense principle that applies to all businesses, regardless of size, their company policy and their own payment terms.

-Believe me, we’ve heard every excuse and reason in the book for why we MUST provide you with credit terms, and to provide them NOW.
-But you should understand, I’m an old-fashioned girl and I’m choosy about my partners.
-Spend a little time getting to know me, and who knows what the future holds...
+Believe us, we’ve heard every reason in the book for why we MUST provide you with credit terms even though we don't have a relationship.
+But we're old-fashioned and choosy about our partners.
+Spend a little time getting to know us, and who knows what the future holds...